Diversity + Inclusion

 INTERNAL ACTIONS

 We also created the Donald W. Banner Diversity Fellowship in 2008 to strengthen diversity in the field of intellectual property law.
-To date, the fellowship has awarded more than $200,000 to law students for law school tuition and other school-related expenses.
-The fellowship is offered to 1L and 2L students who identify as members of a historically underrepresented group in intellectual property law or possess a demonstrated commitment to strengthening diversity and inclusion in the legal profession.
-Many recipients of our Diversity Fellowship have joined Banner Witcoff as full-time attorneys following law school.
+To date, the fellowship has awarded more than $250,000 to law students for law school tuition and other school-related expenses.
+The fellowship is available to people who possess attributes unique in the field of IP law or demonstrate a commitment to enabling opportunities for, and engagement with, individuals who possess identities or backgrounds unique in the field of IP law.
+Some recipients of our Diversity Fellowship have joined Banner Witcoff as full-time attorneys following law school.

 CLIENT & INDUSTRY ENGAGEMENT